79 COLLEGE AVE WELCOME HOME

 Picture

 Darrell H. Brooks was on the U.S.S.
-Saratoga, and he died during an accident that occurred during take-off, and the cause of the accident was mechanical failure.
+Saratoga, and he died during take-off, and the cause of the accident was mechanical failure.

 Picture